-If you’re considering using semaglutide for weight loss, you probably have lots of questions for your doctor.
+If you’re considering using GLP-1 for weight loss, you probably have lots of questions for your doctor.
 At the top of the list for many people: How much weight can I lose in a month?
 Or how quickly can I lose 20 pounds?
 (Another common question: Do I qualify?
 Take this short quiz to see find out.)

 The answer to these questions is not as straightforward as you might think.
 “How much weight you’ll lose is truly individualized,” says Cathy Epps, PharmD, Chief Pharmacist at ReflexMD and an operational, clinical, and compliance consultant in Pompano Beach, Florida.
-“Every person’s body reacts differently to semaglutide.”
+“Every person’s body reacts differently to GLP-1.”

 GLP-1 prompts your body to increase its insulin production, which lowers your blood sugar.
-Semaglutide also signals your brain to control your appetite and creates a sensation of fullness in your stomach.
+GLP-1 also signals your brain to control your appetite and creates a sensation of fullness in your stomach.
 But how quickly it prompts these changes—and the intensity of them—varies by person.

-A month is most likely not long enough to see major results on semaglutide.
+A month is most likely not long enough to see major results on GLP-1.
 Taking it is not like being on a calorie-restrictive diet, where you can drop pounds right out of the gate.
 That happens because your body releases glycogen, a carbohydrate that makes you lose water weight, according to the Mayo Clinic.

-Semaglutide doesn’t operate that way.
+GLP-1 doesn’t operate that way.
 Instead, you shed weight on it because it’s an appetite suppressant, the Cleveland Clinic explains.
 Depending on the person, this effect may not kick in all that quickly, although it will happen eventually.

 “You will experience appetite suppression, whether it starts in your first week or your tenth week,” says Dr. Epps.
 The smart move: Keep expectations in check.